 Renault saves £1.7 million per year by using VR technology to reduce the conception time of their cars by 20%.
 Land Rover states they saved £3.5 million in five weeks.
 Lockheed Martin uses VR to test their aerospace, defence, and security designs, saving them around £8 million per year.
 Also, car manufacturer SEAT used VR to reduce the number of physical prototypes used by 50% and reduce the time taken to produce prototypes by 30%.

-The way we present the data findings of research is changing with VR.
+The way we present the data findings of the research is changing with VR.
 We are no longer confined to the traditional 2D pie charts, bar graphs, and scatter graphs.
 These are effective methods of data presentation, however, to the untrained eye, depending on the data, they can be hard to interpret and draw conclusions from.

 VR can help produce interactive visualisations of findings, drawing on real-time data sets.
 With VR, there is the possibility to visualise multiple metrics at once and see how they interact, whereas 2D graphs limit correlative analysis of a few metrics.
 This will provide a more visual way for people to understand data, helping businesses and researchers communicate insights faster, more effectively, and to a wider variety of minds.